ncatlab/nlab-content/pages/6/8/2/0/286/content.md

 ## Terminology

 The terminology 'evil' was originally intended as a joke and has not been used in any published paper.
+(It arguably also puts the emphasis on the wrong place, since what matters is what is *not* evil.)
+Other possibilities which have been proposed are:

+* 'kosher' in place of 'non-evil'.
+One could then say 'treif' instead of 'evil', but this word is less well-known so probably 'non-kosher' would be easier to understand.

+* A serious term to use in higher category theory is 'invariant/covariant under equivalence' (as the definition suggests).
+One can make various versions of this, such as 'equivalence-invariant' or a portmanteau such as 'equinvariant'.
+One problem with 'invariant' is that only properties are actually invariant; non-evil [[stuff, structure, property|structure]] must actually be *covariant*.
+One might argue that simply saying 'covariant' for 'non-evil' has the correct meaning and connotations.

+* From the other side, instead of 'evil' one could say 'non-invariant' or 'unstable under equivalence' or 'equi-unstable'.

-(It also puts the emphasis on the wrong place, since what matters is what is *not* evil.)
-Another possibility, which sounds less harsh to some people, is 'kosher' in place of 'non-evil'.
-A serious term to use in higher category theory is 'invariant/covariant under equivalence' (as the definition suggests).
-In discussions of [[foundations of mathematics]], a rough translation of 'non-evil' is 'definable in a [[type theory]] without [[identity types]] (or least only intensional identity types)', but that is not very concise.
+* In discussions of [[foundations of mathematics]], a rough translation of 'non-evil' is 'definable in a [[type theory]] without [[identity types]] (or least only intensional identity types)', but that is not very concise.

+* Other proposed possibilities for 'evil' include 'precarious', 'unstable', 'fragile', 'private', 'dangerous', and 'risky'.

 ## Motivation